thamim1998/app_server/archimed_server/README.md

 - The due date for the capital call is set to 1 month from the date of generation.

 ## **Administrator Flexibility**
-- Administrators will have the flexibility to modify or delete specific bills for individual investments as needed, allowing for a tailored billing process that can accommodate changes in payment structures, billing periods, or other adjustments specific to individual investments.
+- Administrators will have the flexibility to modify or delete specific bills for individual investments as needed, allowing for a tailored billing process that can accommodate changes in status, billing periods, or other adjustments specific to individual investments.